Topics Map > PLUTO+ > Assessment

 Students who are learning at a distance should receive frequent, timely feedback on their progress toward or mastery of learning outcomes.
 Some Sakai tools, like Tests & Quizzes or Lessons Questions, can automatically display instructor-specified feedback when students submit their answers or assessments.
 Personalized feedback can be provided using the Assignments, Tests & Quizzes, or Gradebook tools as typed comments, audio recordings, or attached rubrics.
 The Sakai Assignments tool is also connected to a suite of grading tools called Turnitin Feedback Studio, which includes options for in-line commenting, adding “quick marks”, and using a rubric.

 Audio recording feedback to students is an option to consider.
-It is useful for sharing quick comments and allows students to hear your voice and tone, helping you to connect in a more humanized way with students.
+It is useful for sharing quick comments and allows students to hear your voice and tone, helping you to connect more personally with students.
 Providing students with feedback via video is a great strategy for any modality of teaching.
 When teaching online courses, video feedback early in the semester helps establish instructor presence.
 Video feedback may be most helpful for formative assessments like papers or projects completed in stages over the course of several weeks.
 Tone of voice and facial expression can clarify communication while also feeling more personal.
 Some instructors even find that video feedback reduces their grading time.
 Video feedback via screencast enables the review of a document or artifact on screen while you are discussing it (see Could Video Feedback Replace the Red Pen?).
 Video feedback can be recorded using screencasting software such as Screencast-o-matic.
 Recordings can capture video from your computer screen or from a document camera.
 I suggest instructors record feedback as if they were meeting with a student during office hours.
 To privately share feedback videos with students, you can save these recordings in a designated Google Drive folder and share individual links to recordings.
 As with any Google Drive file, be sure your share settings for the file and/or the folder allow students to view the file.
 The video can also be uploaded as a file attachment or embedded in the Sakai text-editor.
-Contact Instructional Technologies (firstname.lastname@example.org) for assistance with Screencast-o-matic or Google Drive.
+Contact Instructional Technologies (email@example.com) for assistance with Screencast-o-matic or Google Drive.